September 02, 2021 / Business / Resources

 Start Developing Your Marketing

 Having beautiful jewelry is great.
 But if no one sees it, how will it sell?
-Investing your time and money into a good marketing strategy will make all the difference to get your business off the ground.
+Investing your time and money into a good jewelry marketing strategy will make all the difference to get your business off the ground.

 Having an online presence is vital when you're selling your jewelry.
 Whether you're selling on social media, a marketplace website, or a website, it's important to get your jewelry out there in the digital world.
 Selling in person at fairs and art shows is also a great option, but it's best not to rely solely on this tactic.
 Deciding where to sell is important as it will affect your marketing strategy down the road.
 Think about your target customer and where they shop.
 Selling to a 35-year-old stay-at-home mom isn't the same as selling to a 35-year-old career woman.
 Take some time to learn about your customers so you'll know who to target for future marketing campaigns.